 Hungry and thirsty, our body was longing for food and drinks.
 When reaching Málaga the first thing we were looking for was a restaurant with beach view.
 Restaurant Chiringuito Tropicana seems to be the perfect spot with a wide terrace, palm trees, and sunbeds.
 Combined with the wonderful view over the Playa la Malagueta and the deep blue water, our late lunch break, or call it early dinner, was a great success.
 The lovely meal and the refreshing drinks in a relaxed atmosphere have been exactly what we needed.
 More about the Restaurant Chiringuito Tropicana >

 Swimming & Sunbathing at Playa la Malagueta

-Clear, refreshing, but still warm: swimming in the Mediterranean Sea at Playa la Malagueta was the perfect finish of our 12-hours shore leave in Málaga.
-The people laying at the beach, locals and tourists, enjoyed themselves watching their children and us gay travel blogger swimming and diving in the sea.
+Clear, refreshing, but still warm: swimming in the Mediterranean Sea at Playa la Malagueta was the perfect finish to our 12-hours shore leave in Málaga.
+The people laying at the beach, locals, and tourists, enjoyed themselves watching their children and us gay travel bloggers swimming and diving in the sea.
 The only tip we can give for this part of the day: when you are on shore leave during a (gay) cruise, don’t forget to be back on time on the cruise ship.
-Nothing worse could happen then to miss the next The Cruise costume party at night.
+Nothing worse could happen than to miss the next The Cruise costume party at night.

 Gay Travel Malaga Spain: Our Gay Couple Cruise Stopover